About Us

 Families usually arrive at the hostel with only the clothes on their backs.
 They have left their homes and come to the hostel to find a safe and calm environment, at this point they are in vital need of the bare necessities.

-With your support, CWUHA can continue in its efforts ‘to deliver smiles’
+With your support, CWUHA can continue ‘to deliver smiles’.